UPDATE!

 € 7.50 (regular price for permanent collection)

-€ 9.50 (combined ticket, both permanent collection and temporary expositions)
+€ 8 (regular price for temporary expositions)€ 9.50 (combined ticket, both permanent collection and temporary expositions)

 Free entrance for people younger than 18 years old, European citizens who are younger than 26 years old.
 Reduced tarif for non-European students.